 - Money transfers via Western Union and Walmart2Walmart Powered by Ria

 Does Walmart Cash Money Orders?

-You can cash a money order at banks, check-cashing services and certain retailers, including grocery stores.
 Walmart cashes money orders that were issued at Walmart, for a fee.
+You can also cash a money order at banks, check-cashing services and certain retailers, including grocery stores.
 Wherever you cash a money order, you’ll need ID to prove you are the lawful recipient.

 Walmart also offers check-cashing services on a variety of financial instruments, which can be helpful if you are expecting a payment greater than the $1,000 money order limit.
 Walmart will cash any of the following:

 - Cashier’s checks